Is There a Connection Between Flomax and Having Cataract Surgery?

 Cataracts develop when the natural lens of the eye becomes cloudy.
 Cataracts typically start to form around age 40, but the symptoms aren’t as apparent until age 60.

 Enlarged prostate or benign prostatic hyperplasia (BPH) is also age-related.
 Enlarged prostates lead to urination difficulties like going to the bathroom at night frequently, a weak stream, feeling as though the bladder isn’t empty, and dribbling after urination.
+To address the problem, a doctor may prescribe Flomax to control the urge to regularly and suddenly visit the bathroom, particularly at night.

+Flomax blocks cellular receptors and relaxes the smooth muscle inside the prostate.
+Taking Flomax can improve urine flow in older males with enlarged prostates.
+The same receptors are also found in the iris.
 Your iris closes and opens to adjust the amount of light that reaches the pupil.
 When the receptors that control your iris aren’t open and get blocked because of Flomax, the pupil constricts.

 Why Cataract Surgery is Necessary